 OVERVIEW (click here for .pdf copy of this info and GA drawings)

 Modular skid mounted dozer trap module constructed to modern OHS, operational and maintenance standards, for loading yard conveyors from 2.5m RL.
 Very robust construction, grizzly protected, with easy access for cleaning, and simplified maintenance requirements.
-Adjustable bed depth to handle ore variation, automated hydraulic belt tensioning / take-up system, modular bolted UHMWPE chute panels for long life and low wall friction, optionally with ceramic button linings to suit highly abrasive ores, complete with crowned pulleys, s/s primary, secondary and return scrapers, and belt splicing station, make these units very easy to live with.
-Using fabric belts to suit ores such as bauxite, salt and sand, but well suited to use with iron ore and most heavy / lumpy / rock ores, using a steel cord belt on the conservatively sized pulleys.
+Adjustable bed depth to handle ore variation, automated hydraulic belt tensioning / take-up system, modular bolted UHMWPE chute panels for long life and low wall friction, optionally with ceramic linings to suit highly abrasive ores, complete with crowned pulleys, s/s primary, secondary and return scrapers, and belt splicing station, make these units very easy to live with.
+Using fabric belts to suit ores such as bauxite, salt and sand; well suited to use with iron ore and most heavy / lumpy / rock ores, using a steel cord belt on the conservatively sized pulleys.

 The modular structure is fully hot dip galvanised and stainless steel / non-corrosive materials used for all belt contacting components.
 Configured with a robust headwall for dozer pushing forces, and an integral rilling-style side wing-wall, these units can easily be transported to site as ‘flat-packs’, containerised, or sent fully complete, tested and ready for operation.
 Quick-remove FEL hopper option available.